DeepSec-prover/manual/src/manual.md

   navigation: true

   next_page: Installation
-  next_page_url: manual/install.html
+  next_page_url: html/install.html
   prev_page:
   prev_page_url:
 ---

 ## Introduction

-The **deepsec** prover is a verification tool for cryptographic protocols.
-It allows the verification of security properties (expressed as a trace equivalence) of protocols described in the applied pi calculus.
-The tool operates in the so-called "bounded number of sessions" model: while it only allows to specify a fixed number of participants and sessions, termination is always guaranteed (though computational ressources may be exhausted if the model is too large).
+The **DeepSec** prover is a verification tool for *cryptographic protocols*.
+It allows the verification of security properties (expressed as *trace equivalence*) of protocols described in the applied pi calculus.
+The tool operates in the so-called "*bounded number of sessions*" model: while it only allows to specify a fixed number of participants and sessions, termination is always guaranteed (though computational resources may be exhausted in practice if the model is too large).

 ### Scope of this manual

 This manual provides a "hands-on" introduction on how to use the tool.
-It will provide intuitive explanations of the language and the properties.
-It will also explain the different options and prov ide a reference guide for the precise syntax.
-It will however *not* give formal semantics nor explain the underlying algorithms.
-The theory underlying **deepsec** is described in [@CKR-sp18] and [@CKR-ccs19].
+It provides intuitive explanations of the language and the properties it permits to verify.
+It also explains the different options and provides a reference guide for the precise syntax.
+It however does *not* give formal semantics nor explains the underlying algorithms.
+The theory underlying **DeepSec** is yet described in [@CKR-sp18] and [@CKR-ccs19].
 Some of the implementation choices are also discussed in a tool paper [@CKR-cav18].

 ### Support